BEng (Hons) in Process & Engineering Management

 With regards to the Applied Process Control module, each learner will actively work on an industrial related six sigma project with the goal of breakthrough improvement.
 This problem based learning (PBL) follows the DMAIC (define, measure, analyse, improve and control) six sigma methodology.
 The Applied Process Control module has been recognised by the Quality America Inc. Tucson AZ.
 This will facilitate the graduates to sit the Green Belt online examination.

 Lectures delivered online Monday to Thursday evenings.
-All lectures are recorded and uploaded to Virtual Learning Environment.
+Some lectures are recorded and uploaded to Virtual Learning Environment.

 What will the time commitment be?